microhum/ThaiVecFont/README.md

 These Thai Fonts dataset are collected by ThaiFaces from many sources like Google Fonts, F0nt.com, Fontcraft.com, etc., and other individual personal designers.
 Many fonts have a non-commercial license.

-My work is for educational purposes.
+ThaiVecFont project is for educational purposes.
 You can ONLY use this dataset for non-commercial purposes and CANNOT use this dataset and pretrained model for any commercial purposes.
 Using this dataset for commercial purposes may violate the principles of intellectual property.

 ### Blog
 You can read about this work here in this blog, where I explained about my project progression.